Archive services in the UK which meet the eligibility criteria can apply to be accredited against the standard.

 - Scotland: National Records of Scotland and Scottish Council on Archives

 - Wales: The Welsh Government through its Museums, Archives and Libraries Division

 - Northern Ireland: the Public Record Office of Northern Ireland (028 90 534 800) – specify that your enquiry relates to Archive Service Accreditation

-Archive Services from England are advised to submit their application for Archive Service Accreditation at least three months before the date of any given Archive Service Accreditation Panel to guarantee review at that Panel.
+Archive services in England are advised that assessment of any application for Archive Service Accreditation will only be guaranteed for any given Archive Service Accreditation Panel if agreed in advance.
+Applications for Archive Service Accreditation should be made at least three months before the date of any given Archive Service Accreditation Panel to guarantee review at that Panel.